-The next wonderful thing that came out of my discovery was meeting my amazing husband almost immediately.
+The next wonderful thing that came out of my discovery was meeting my amazing husband not long after.
 I got to heal from that old relationship pattern as soon as I healed my relationship with my father.
 Finally something in my life went right!
-Funny how that works, no?
+Funny how that works, eh?

 However - my healing journey was far from over.
 I couldn't help but feel like every other aspect of my life—my upbringing, my sense of self—were all lies.
 Who even was I anymore?

 In June 2015, after a basic wisdom tooth extraction, I began to experience chronic pain in my jaw and regular migraines.
 For the next 4 years, things escalated and increasingly got worse.
-I eventually developed ulcers, carpal tunnel syndrome, neck kyphosis, disc degeneration, tendonitis, arthritis, and, by October 2018 at age 30—shingles in my mouth—while getting my jaw realigned with a series of splints and braces in an attempt to ward off the migraines.
+I eventually developed ulcers, carpal tunnel syndrome, neck kyphosis, disc degeneration, tendonitis, arthritis, and, by October 2018 at age 30—shingles in my mouth—while getting my jaw realigned with an ALF appliance and braces in an attempt to ward off the migraines.

 Shingles is an extremely painful reactivation of the chicken pox virus we get as children.
 It's considered one of the most painful things someone can endure.
 It’s also very uncommon and, when it does occur, it tends to be in one's senior years and often triggered by stress.
 It’s really not supposed to happen to someone who is 30 years old.